Kiragroh/Akki_Custom-Varian-Importer/README.md

 My program can process all Dicom files in a folder (with or without subdirectories).
 All none- or damaged- Dicom-files will be skipped.

 You can start the program immediately by using the EXE in the main folder.
-The source code for further development is also uploaded (subfolder: 'Akki_ARIA_Importer_MG') but can be deleted after downloading the repository if you are only interested in using the EXE.
+The source code for further development is also uploaded (subfolder: 'Source Code') but can be deleted after downloading the repository if you are only interested in using the EXE.
 All other files should remain for the program to work.

 Requierements:
 1.)
 Windows operating system